ChainSafe/gossamer/docs/docs/design/candidate-backing-elastic-scaling.md

 - update ther logic to ensure the candidate is from our assignment

 ### Statement
-- Don't import statement if the sender is disabled
+- Don't import statement if the validator is disabled
 - in `kickOffValidationWork` method of `perRelayParentState`
     - Do nothing if the local validator is disabled or not a validator at all